mikaelbr/node-notifier/README.md

 Same usage and parameter setup as [terminal-notifier](https://github.com/alloy/terminal-notifier).

-Native Notification Center requires Mac OS X version 10.8 or higher.
+Native Notification Center requires macOS version 10.8 or higher.
 If you have an earlier version, Growl will be the fallback.
 If Growl isn't installed, an error will be returned in the callback.